History of Coca‑Cola

 Government and Political Engagement

+We engage with governments around the world at federal, state and local levels.
 Our activities must be compliant with all applicable laws and our values.
-The Corporate Governance and Sustainability Committee of the Board of Directors is charged with oversight and annual review of the company’s public policy agenda, political contributions, and lobbying.
-The Coca‑Cola Political Action Committee (PAC) Board of Directors is responsible for oversight and approval of PAC programming and contributions.
 Further details, including our oversight and compliance practices, can be found on our Public Policy & Political Engagement page.
 Information on our U.S. political contributions is available on our PAC Political Contributions page.

-Health Care Professionals and Academia
+Health Care Professionals (HCPs) and Academia

 We have an internal governance process for research and partnership activities that engage the HCP and the academic community, and we are guided by our policies including our Code of Business Conduct and our Research Principles.
 In addition, on a consolidated and easy-to-navigate page, we provide a list of Journal Publications we have authored and/or directly funded, either fully or partially, going back to 2008.